 4. Outdoor Fencing and Play Pens

 While outdoor fencing may not look great, it can be safe alternative to a wireless pet fence for small dogs.
 Fences can be made of wire or wood and stand up to the weather for longer periods of time than wireless invisible fences for small dogs.
-Also, some owners use dog gates and playpens instead of wireless dog fences for small dogs.
+Also, some owners use dog gates and playpens instead of invisible dog fences for small dogs.
 Most small dogs don’t have a problem spending time in a playpen especially if they have access to some of their preferred dog toys.